 Cultural/economic/feminist anthropology; gender, race, and sexuality; critical development studies; urbanization in the global South; tourism studies; Latin American studies; Central Andes, Central America.

-PhD, State University of New York at Buffalo, 1981
+PhD, State University of New York at Buffalo

 Peru, Nicaragua, Cuba, and Southern Mexico

 I am a cultural anthropologist specializing in gender and sexuality as well as race and class in changing contexts in Latin America.
 I came to Carolina in fall 2014 after teaching previously at Colgate University, the University of Iowa, and the University of Florida.
 My courses include such subject areas as the anthropology of gender and sexuality; Latin American cultural politics; travel and tourism; feminist ethnography, and decolonizing methodologies.
-My most recent book project was on postrevolutionary and postconflict tourism in Peru, Nicaragua, Mexico, and Cuba, drawing on my areas of research interest.
+My last book project, The Tourism Encounter: Fashioning Latin America Nations and Histories (Stanford U Press, 20011) focused on postrevolutionary and postconflict tourism in Peru, Nicaragua, Mexico, and Cuba, drawing on my areas of research interest.

-I am currently at work on two interrelated projects calling on my long-term research in Peru and reconsidering ways in which we understand social inequality, cultural difference, and movements for change.
-The first project examines feminist debates concerning Andean women from the 1970s forward–debates in which I myself engaged and now wish to consider in the critical context of decolonial projects in world anthropologies.
-That is, I am seeking to put my work and that of others in fruitful conversation on contemporary questions of durable inequalities even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.
+My next two book projects are closely interrelated, but take quite different approaches to examining gender and race in Andean Peru, based on my decades of research in the region.
+The first project, Women’s Place in the Andes: Engaging Decolonial Feminist Anthropology (U of California Press, 2018) examines feminist debates concerning Andean women from the 1970s forward–debates in which I myself engaged and now wish to consider in the critical context of decolonial projects in world anthropologies.
+In this book, I put my past writings in conversation with that of others in order to rethink questions of durable inequalities, even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.

-My second project is based on recent research I conducted in Peru on the complex entanglements of gender, race, and sexuality in the Andes and among Andean migrants in Lima.
-I am particularly interested in the ways in which women’s relationship to cultural heritage is invoked by Andeans and other Peruvians and how this may constrain women or enable them to enact change depending on the circumstances in which they live.
-In this work, I draw on ethnographic field research in Andean Peru and on representations of gender and race differences in the nation.
-I consider such diverse social phenomena as divisions over the use of Spanish and Quechua, racialized encounters that have gained widespread public attention, and a newfound pride in indigenous identity expressed by sectors of rural and urban youth.
+I am now beginning work on a companion book, Scaling Differences: Place, Race, and Gender in Andean Peru, that is a multi-sited ethnography based on recent research I conducted in an indigenous rural community, an Andean city, and among Andean migrants living in Lima.
+I am particularly interested in the ways in which racialized and gendered geographies shape women’s and men’s experiences in these diverse settings.
 My aim is to move beyond entrenched views of Andean peoples as either mired in tradition or rushing to embrace new opportunities to engage with neoliberal capitalism.
 My research has instead discovered more complex women and men who sometimes have good reason to resist change and other times find ways to turn difficult circumstances to their personal or collective advantage.
 In these social landscapes, gender and race relations are frequently the fraught ground where intense struggles are waged.

 2012 Después de la Revolución: Género y Cultura Política en Nicaragua Neoliberal.
 Translation of 2001 book with new preface.
 Managua, Nicaragua: Instituto de Historia de Nicaragua y Centroamérica.